 The most important question to ask a Reiki professional is: “Do you practice daily hands-on self-treatment?”
 If the practitioner says, “No,” move on.

-Reiki healing can help YOU
+Reiki practice can help YOU

 Let’s stay in touch — please sign up here.